 Resistance Training Protocols

-When it comes to the actual lifting of the weights, there are a number of different protocols which can be used.
+When it comes to the actual lifting of the weights, there are a number of different methods which can be used.

-There is a considerable difference between the protocols, although they are simply different resistance training techniques.
-Some people like the feel of a specific protocol while others find that particular protocol less appealing.
-(Superslow, for example, tends to polarise clients opinions.)
-My advice is always results driven, so yes it is possible to get excellent results from a protocol that you don't like, however your progress and hence your results, will likely have the most influence.
+There is a considerable difference between the methods of training, although they are simply different resistance training techniques.
+Some people like the feel of a specific way of training, while others find that particular protocol less appealing.
+Our advice is always results driven, so it is possible to get excellent results from a protocol that you don't like, however your progress and hence your results, will likely have the most influence.